GetDKAN/dkan2/modules/custom/dkan_search/README.md

  @page search Search
-The search module provides some integration with [search_api](https://www.drupal.org/project/search_api) to facilitate querying DKAN's metadata.
+The dkan_search module provides some integration with [search_api](https://www.drupal.org/project/search_api) to facilitate querying DKAN's metadata.

 Search API manages search servers and indexes.
 For more information on how Search API works visit their [documentation](https://www.drupal.org/docs/8/modules/search-api).